stanfordnlp/stanza/README.md

 All neural modules in this library, including the tokenizer, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer and the dependency parser, can be trained with your own [CoNLL-U](https://universaldependencies.org/format.html) format data.
 Currently, we do not support model training via the `Pipeline` interface.
 Therefore, to train your own models, you need to clone this git repository and set up from source.

-For detailed step-by-step guidance on how to train and evaluate your own models, please visit our [training documentation](https://stanfordnlp.github.io/stanfordnlp/training.html).
+For detailed step-by-step guidance on how to train and evaluate your own models, please visit our [training documentation](https://stanfordnlp.github.io/stanza/training.html).

 ## LICENSE

-StanfordNLP is released under the Apache License, Version 2.0.
-See the [LICENSE](https://github.com/stanfordnlp/stanfordnlp/blob/master/LICENSE) file for more details.
+Stanza is released under the Apache License, Version 2.0.
+See the [LICENSE](https://github.com/stanfordnlp/stanza/blob/master/LICENSE) file for more details.